rua-iri/rua-iri.github.io/content/blog/bahraini-arabic-assorted.md

 This has led to a very common misunderstanding that this word originated from the English word `wide`, and somehow `wide` became used as the word for `a lot`.

-It is particularly common among Kuwaitis and some Bahraini dialects, although I am not yet familiar enough with the different accents that exist around the island.
+It is particularly common among Kuwaitis and some Bahraini dialects, although I am not yet familiar enough with the different accents that exist around the island to know in which it occurs.